Kafka Streams is an Application Framework

 So we set out to make the Kafka Streams runtime simpler by taking advantage of the clean interfaces to provide managed, cloud-native, implementations of the hardest subsystems.

 Or first step has been to build a remote storage solution that makes task movement cheap and removes the need for developers to tune embedded databases or understand state replication.
-We also built a controller that autotunes applications based on real time metrics and declarative optimization goals, so developers no longer need to figure out the right size and configurations for their application.
+We also built a control plane that autotunes applications based on real time metrics and declarative optimization goals, so developers no longer need to figure out the right size and configurations for their application.
 And we are building custom task assignment which will allow us to completely manage workload assignment, so developers don’t need to understand complicated workload management protocols.

 Taken together, Responsive manages the hard parts of running Kafka Streams apps for developers without sacrificing any of the functionality or flexibility they enjoy.
 A true Goldilocks scenario!